Tropomyosin receptor kinase A: Ligands

 Small molecules such as amitriptyline and gambogic acid derivatives have been claimed to activate TrkA.
 Amitriptyline activates TrkA and facilitates the heterodimerization of TrkA and TrkB in the absence of NGF.
 Binding of amitriptyline to TrkA occurs to the Leucine Rich Region (LRR) of the extracellular domain of the receptor, which is distinct from the NGF binding site.
 Amitryptiline possesses neurotrophic activity both in-vitro and in-vivo (mouse model).
 Gambogic amide, a derivative of gambogic acid, selectively activates TrkA (but not TrkB and TrkC) both in-vitro and in-vivo by interacting with the cytoplasmic juxtamembrane domain of TrkA.

+ACD856 and ponazuril (ACD855) are positive allosteric modulators of both the TrkB and TrkA.